Kufieta-Jakub/Kufieta-Jakub/README.md

 <h3 align="center">A student who is trying to become a programmer.</h3>

 - 🌱 I’m currently learning **Java,C#,Js,PHP,MySQL**
+-
+- 💬 I have a loots of project but i have to find it
+-
 - 📫 How to reach me **kufietajakub@gmail.com**

 <p align="left">